-In Indonesia, the Group's primary presence is through its subsidiary, PT Bank Maybank Indonesia Tbk ("BMI").
-As at 31 December 2015, BMI accounted for 7.7 per cent. of the Group's total loans and advances and 4.9 per cent. of the Group's profit before taxation.
-BMI's presence stretches across all Indonesian provinces and includes 456 branches including 9 Shariah branches, 27 micro functional offices and 2 overseas branches in Mauritius and Mumbai, India.
+In Indonesia, the Group's primary presence is through its subsidiary, PT Bank Maybank Indonesia Tbk ("Maybank Indonesia").
+As at 31 December 2017, Maybank Indonesia accounted for 7.8 per cent. of the Group's total loans, advances and financing and 8.6 per cent. of the Group's profit before taxation.
+Maybank Indonesia's current presence stretches across all Indonesian provinces and includes 407 branches with 79 main branch offices, 301 sub-branches offices, 1 cash office, 10 Shariah branch offices, 1 micro sub-branch office, 13 micro functional offices and also one overseas branch in Mumbai.
+India.

-BMI operates 1,605 ATMs, including cash deposit machines in Indonesia and it is one of the few banks that connects to all Indonesian banking networks, namely ATM PRIMA, ATM BERSAMA, ALTO and CIRRUS as well as Malaysia's MEPS network and the Group's ATMs in Malaysia and Singapore.
+Maybank Indonesia operates 1,606 ATMs, including 96 cash deposit machines in Indonesia and it is one of the few banks that connects to all Indonesian banking networks, namely ATM PRIMA, ATM BERSAMA, ALTO and CIRRUS as well as Malaysia's MEPS network and the Group's ATMs in Malaysia and Singapore.

-BMI offers a full range of financial services for both individual and corporate clients through retail, business and global banking while its subsidiaries, PT Wahana Ottomitra Multiartha Tbk and PT Maybank Indonesia Finance, provide motorcycle and car financing respectively.
+Maybank Indonesia offers a full range of financial services for both individual and corporate clients through retail, business and global banking while its subsidiaries, PT Wahana Ottomitra Multiartha Tbk and PT Maybank Indonesia Finance, provide motorcycle and car financing respectively.

-Islamic Banking
+Group Islamic Banking